Blame the fellas at the freakin' FCC

-- The Powerpuff Girls (Sort-of) series finale "See Me, Feel Me, Gnomey" was banned, allegedly due to being about Communism, but the real reason was the heavy use of strobe effects (which would have triggered epileptic seizures in more sensitive viewers, much like the notorious Pokemon episode "Electric Soldier Porygon").
+- The Powerpuff Girls pseudo-series finale "See Me, Feel Me, Gnomey" was banned, allegedly due to being about Communism, but the real reason was the heavy use of strobe effects (which would have triggered epileptic seizures in more sensitive viewers, much like the notorious Pokemon episode "Electric Soldier Porygon").
 The episode can now be seen on the complete series DVD set for the show.

 - Rocko's Modern Life: Despite the myriad of adult jokes that slipped through the cracks—some of which did end up getting edited in reruns, Rocko's Modern Life only banned one episode for content: "Leap Frogs," on the grounds of very risque content.
 The episode centered on Bev Bighead trying to seduce Rocko while her husband is at work, as she feels that she's not being loved by Ed.
 It did see some airtime at least twice before Nickelodeon realized the risqué content and demanded that it be cut.

 - Actually, in some foreign countries (like Sweden), the episode did air without being cut for reruns.